 If you are a fishing enthusiast, you might have heard of us or joined one of our fishing charters.
 We offer exciting and ethical fishing trips in the waters of South Africa.
-But did you know that we are also involved in shark conservation, and that we collaborate with the local Shark Research Unit and tag sharks for Oceanographic Research Institute’s Cooperative Fish Tagging Project?
+But did you know that we are also involved in shark conservation, and that we collaborate with the local internships, such as Go Dive Mossel Bay, Garden Route Scuba, and Shark Research Unit, to tag sharks for Oceanographic Research Institute’s Cooperative Fish Tagging Project?

 Learn more about this project, why it is important, and how you can participate.